wwdrew/expo-spotify-sdk/README.md

 Starts the authentication process.
 Requires an array of OAuth scopes.
 If the Spotify app is installed on the target device it will interact directly with it, otherwise it will open a web view to authenticate with the Spotify website.

 **Note for Android:** If not providing a token swap or refresh URL, the Spotify session response access token will expire after 60 minutes and will not include a refresh token.
 This is due to a limitation in the Android Spotify SDK.
-It's generally recommended to [implement a token swap endpoint](#token-swap) for this reason.
+It's recommended to [implement a token swap endpoint](#token-swap) for this reason.

 ### Parameters